postgres/postgres/documentation/docs/tde.md

 To encrypt the data, two types of keys are used:

-* Table encryption keys (TEK) to encrypt user data.
-These keys are stored internally, near the data that they encrypt.
+* Internal encryption keys to encrypt user data.
+They are stored internally, near the data that they encrypt.
-* The principal key to encrypt table keys.
-It is kept separately from the table keys and is managed externally.
+* The principal key to encrypt database keys.
+It is kept separately from the database keys and is managed externally in the key management store.

-`pg_tde` is integrated with HashiCorp Vault server to store and manage principal keys.
+You have the following options to store and manage principal keys externally:

+* Use the HashiCorp Vault server.
 Only the back end KV Secrets Engine - Version 2 (API) is supported.
+* Use the KMIP-compatible server. `pg_tde` has been tested with the [PyKMIP](https://pykmip.readthedocs.io/en/latest/server.html) server and [the HashiCorp Vault Enterprise KMIP Secrets Engine](https://www.vaultproject.io/docs/secrets/kmip).

 The encryption process is the following: